jervaise/DotMaster/README.md

 ## Usage

 - Type `/dm` or `/dotmaster` to open the configuration panel
+- Type `/dmdebug` to open the debug console or access debug options
 - Click the minimap button to quickly toggle the "Find My Dots" window
 - Configure which spells to track in the Spells tab
 - Customize colors and visual options in the General tab